-The His tag is a series of six to nine histidine residues generally fused to either the C- or N-terminus of a recombinant protein.
-The small size of the His tag, compared with other common epitope tags, makes it less likely to obstruct the target protein’s structure or function and more suitable to use under denaturing conditions.
-The string of histidine residues binds to several types of immobilized metal ions, including nickel, cobalt, and copper.
-The binding to metal ions under specific buffer conditions, allows for the simple purification and detection of His-tagged proteins.
+The his-tag is a series of six to nine histidine residues generally fused to either the carboxy or amino terminus of a recombinant protein.
+The small size of the his-tag, compared with other common epitope tags, makes it less likely to obstruct the target protein’s structure or function and more suitable to use under denaturing conditions.
+The string of histidine residues binds to several types of immobilized metal ions, including nickel, cobalt and copper.
+The binding to metal ions under specific buffer conditions, allows for the simple purification and detection of his-tagged proteins.

 Featured product data

-Immunofluorescence analysis of Histidine tag (6x-His) done on HEK-293 cells.
-Left: Untransfected control; right: anti-His (red) on His-tagged fusion proteins in HEK293 cells.
-The cells were labeled with 6x-His epitope tag monoclonal antibody (Cat.
+Immunofluorescence analysis of Histidine tag (6x-His) was done on HEK-293 cells.
+Left: Untransfected control; Right: anti-His (in red) on His-tagged fusion proteins in HEK293 cells.
+The cells were labeled with 6x-His Epitope Tag Monoclonal Antibody (Cat.
 No. MA1-21315).
-Both were counterstained with DAPI (in blue.)
+Both counterstained with DAPI (in blue.)